CRStefano/KWFEEF/README.md

 Four results, stated honestly.

 **1. Less is more.** The optimal agent keeps ~42% of the available information and still secures ~93% of the achievable viability.
-Past a certain resolution — the *Semantic Saturation Threshold* — more detail simply doesn't pay.
+Past a certain resolution — the *Semantic Saturation Threshold*, more detail simply doesn't pay.

 **2. More information can hurt — but only for a bounded agent.** Some coarse-grainings are *actively misleading*: merge two opposite places into one category, head for the average, and you walk into the empty middle.
 So viability is *non-monotone* in information.
 I want to be precise about this, because it's the most easily over-sold result: it survives a myopically Bayes-optimal action rule (so it is **not** a trivial artefact of going to the centroid), but it **disappears** if the agent commits to a concrete hypothesis or hedges.
 The honest reading is that "more can hurt" is a property of *bounded perception–action coupling* — the regime real organisms live in — not a universal theorem about information.